ugrylmz/Data-Mining-Project/Hw-2/README.md

 <h2>Assignment 2</h2>

-<p>1)Apply Backword Feature selection and Forward Feature Selection to the dataset that is given in the following link: </p>
+<p>1)Apply Backward Feature selection and Forward Feature Selection to the dataset that is given in the following link: </p>

 <a href="http://archive.ics.uci.edu/ml/datasets/madelon">datasets/madelon</a>